MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/manage-monitor-overview.md

 ## View reports

-You can view reports in the Reporting workspace in System Center Operations Manager, or by using a web browser and entering this address: http[s]://<OpsMgrReportServer>[:<port>]/<reports>, where:
+You can view reports in the Reporting workspace in System Center Operations Manager, or by using a web browser and entering this address: http://<OpsMgrReportServer>[:<port>]/<reports>.
+You can optionally specify "https" instead of http.

 - <OpsMgrReportServer> is the reporting server
 - <port> is 80 for HTTP and 443 for HTTPS